-- 38 The contractual service margin is a component of the asset or liability for the group of insurance contracts that represents the unearned profit the entity will recognise as it provides services in the future.
-An entity shall measure the contractual service margin on initial recognition of a group of insurance contracts at an amount that, unless paragraph 47 (on onerous contracts) applies, results in no income or expenses arising from: - (a) the initial recognition of an amount for the fulfilment cash flows, measured by applying paragraphs 32-37; - (b) the derecognition at the date of initial recognition of any asset or liability recognised for insurance acquisition cash flows applying paragraph 27; and - (c) any cash flows arising from the contracts in the group at that date. - 39 For insurance contracts acquired in a transfer of insurance contracts or a business combination, an entity shall apply paragraph 38 in accordance with paragraphs B93-B95.
+- 38 The contractual service margin is a component of the asset or liability for the group of insurance contracts that represents the unearned profit the entity will recognise as it provides insurance contract services in the future.
+An entity shall measure the contractual service margin on initial recognition of a group of insurance contracts at an amount that, unless paragraph 47 (on onerous contracts) or paragraph B123A (on insurance revenue relating to paragraph 38(c)(ii)) applies, results in no income or expenses arising from: - (a) the initial recognition of an amount for the fulfilment cash flows, measured by applying paragraphs 32-37; - (b) any cash flows arising from the contracts in the group at that date; - (c) the derecognition at the date of initial recognition of: - (i) any asset for insurance acquisition cash flows applying paragraph 28C; and - (ii) any other asset or liability previously recognised for cash flows related to the group of contracts as specified in paragraph B66A. - 39 For insurance contracts acquired in a transfer of insurance contracts or in a business combination within the scope of HKFRS 3, an entity shall apply paragraph 38 in accordance with paragraphs B93-B95F.